 These days though, it seems that there is not much place for or interest in the use of Kumbhaka

-and breathing practices, if used at all, appear to be mainly Cikitsā or about recovery,
+within breathing practices, if used at all it appears to be mainly Cikitsā or about recovery,

 or at best Rakṣaṇa or constitutional, rather than Śikṣaṇa and developmental.